carlosperate/docker-qemu-rpi-os/README.md

 ## Available Images

-There are two main releases right now `buster-legacy-latest` and `bullseye-latest`:
+There are two main releases right now `buster-latest` and `bullseye-latest`:

 ```